 If you send this message, maybe you will help prevent someone drunk from driving.

 Variations: A December 2008 version concluded: The quote of the month is by Jay Leno: 'With hurricanes, tornados, fires out of control, mud slides, flooding, severe thunderstorms tearing up the country from one end to another, and with the threat of bird flu and terrorist attacks, 'Are we sure this is a good time to take God out of the Pledge of Allegiance?'
 That's actually fairly close to what he did say during a Tonight Show monologue in September 2005: "As you know Hurricane Rita is headed toward Florida, Texas and Louisiana.
 Another hurricane!
 It's like the ninth hurricane this season.
 Maybe this is not a good time to take God out of the Pledge of Allegiance."

-first saw this piece circulated on the Internet in late 1998.
-Some versions identify its creator as "V.A.
-Bailey," but others omit this detail, either remaining wholly silent on the subject of authorship or ascribing it to that bard of our times, "Author Unknown."
+Origins: We first saw this piece circulated on the Internet in late 1998.
+Some versions identify its creator as

 The piece has changed a bit over time, but not in large or especially remarkable ways.
 In some versions "Granny" (identified in the example quoted above as an "old lady") is rewritten as the boy's aunt (described solely as "a woman"), and the lad thanks Jesus for providing the money he'd prayed for instead of thanking God, but these are small textual shifts, as are the changes from "Momma" to "Mamma" and "Mommy."
 Such are matters that fascinate folklorists but not casual readers.